NVIDIA/NeMo/docs/source/asr/datasets.rst

   └── tarred_audio_manifest.json

-Note that file structures will be flattened such that all audio files are at the top level in each tarball, so to ensure that filenames are unique in the tarred dataset, forward slashes in each ``audio_filepath`` are simply converted to underscores.
+Note that file structures will be flattened such that all audio files are at the top level in each tarball, so to ensure that filenames are unique in the tarred dataset and the filepaths do not contain "-sub", forward slashes in each ``audio_filepath`` are simply converted to underscores.
 For example, a manifest entry for ``/data/directory1/file.wav`` would be ``_data_directory1_file.wav`` in the tarred dataset manifest, and ``/data/directory2/file.wav`` would be converted to ``_data_directory2_file.wav``.